 Lisa also successfully represented institutional investors in securities litigation against large financial institutions resulting in the recovery of over $500 million for investors.

-In 2014, Lisa, along with the NPR team and co-counsel, represented the Choctaw and Chickasaw Nations in an action allegeding the federal government mismanaged over 1.3 million acres of the Nations’ timber lands that resulted in a $186 million historic settlement for the Nations.
+In 2014, Lisa, along with the Nix Patterson team and co-counsel, represented the Choctaw and Chickasaw Nations in an action alleging the federal government mismanaged over 1.3 million acres of the Nations’ timber lands that resulted in a $186 million historic settlement for the Nations.

 Lisa was born and raised in New York and obtained her undergraduate degree from the University of Michigan, Ann Arbor.
 After returning to New York to work in the insurance industry, Lisa pursued a law degree at the University of Texas School of Law.
 At UT Law, Lisa studied international law in Chile and Argentina and was a member of the International Law Journal.

-Lisa litigates in state and federal courts across the country and is one of two attorneys at the Firm licensed to practice in New York.
-Lisa also is admitted to practice in all state courts in Texas and Oklahoma.
+Lisa litigates in state and federal courts across the country.
+Lisa is admitted to practice in all state courts in Texas, New York, and Oklahoma.